jonmseaman/WebSocketToEventHub/readme.md

 received from the client to the event hub.

 ## Getting Started
-The project can be build by navigating to `\CoreServer\` and running `dotnet build` or the project can be built in Visual Studio.
+The project can be built by navigating to `\CoreServer\` and running `dotnet build` or the project can be built in Visual Studio.

 ## Todo